princekhj555/princekhj555/readme.md

 ### Hi there, I'm Prince Sharma  👋

-## I'm a CSE student || Web Developer (MERN) !!
+## Backend Developer || Java - SpringBoot !!

-- 🌱 I’m currently learning everything [MERN/DSA/Android] 🤣
+- 🌱 I'm a skilled backend developer with expertise in Java, Spring Boot, SQL, and Spring Batch.
+Passionate about building scalable, high-performing APIs and delivering efficient solutions.
+Adaptable, fastlearner, detail-oriented, and driven by deadlines.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other creators for some exciting roles

 ![Prince's GitHub stats](https://github-readme-stats.vercel.app/api?username=princekhj555&show_icons=true)